-If one or more seats of employee representative Directors become vacant by death, resignation, dismissal or termination of the the TF1 Group exits the company that employs that Director. employment contract, the vacant seat shall be filled by an If one or more seats of employee representative Directors become Article L. 225-34 of the French Commercial Code.
+If one or more seats of employee representative Directors become vacant by death, resignation, dismissal or termination of the the TF1 Group exits the company that employs that Director. employment contract, the vacant seat shall be filled by an If one or more seats of employee representative Directors become employee appointed under the same conditions pursuant to vacant by death, resignation, dismissal or termination of the Article L. 225-34 of the French Commercial Code.